Past Life Regression Houston Texas

 Relationship to Trauma Therapy

-While some trauma therapists may use gentle forms of age regression, modern trauma therapy generally favors grounded, evidence-based approaches such as:
+While some trauma therapists use gentle age regression therapy, modern trauma therapy favors grounded, evidence-based approaches, such as:

 • EMDR (Eye Movement Desensitization and Reprocessing)